 At Ridgetop Dental our dental team considers all potential health conditions that could impact your dental health as part of our comprehensive approach to dentistry.
 Sleep apnea is a medical condition that is interlinked with a patient’s oral wellness and occlusal system.
-Dentists Dr. Datta, Dr. Shaw and Dr. Sensenbrenner provide treatment for sleep apnea.
+Dentists Dr. Datta, Dr. Shaw, and Dr. Sensenbrenner provide treatment for sleep apnea.

 Diagnosing Sleep Apnea Reston, VA

 Loud snoring is often the first sign that a patient is experiencing obstructive sleep apnea.
 OSA is a common form of sleep apnea that prevents normal oxygen flow during sleep.
 OSA occurs when the soft tissue at the back of the throat collapses blocking the airway and obstructing normal oxygen flow.
 This blockage repeatedly stops the flow of oxygen to the brain and major organs, affecting your overall health and raising the risk of serious medical conditions.
-Patients with sleep apnea are more likely to experience chronic fatigues, inflammation, heart attacks, and strokes.
+Patients with sleep apnea are more likely to experience chronic fatigue, inflammation, heart attacks, and strokes.